 Overhead shot of turkey rice soup with parsley and lemon.

-A Few Ingredient Notes Before You Get Cooking
+A Few Notes From My Kitchen to Your Before You Get Cooking

 • White rice: Any long grain white rice will work for this recipe, including jasmine or basmati.
 I did not test this recipe with par-boiled, so if you give it a try, let me know how it goes in the comments.

-• Chicken stock: Use bone broth, homemade chicken stock or homemade turkey stock for extra flavor.
+• Chicken stock: Use bone broth, or my homemade turkey stock for extra flavor.
 You can also use turkey stock or vegetable stock in place of chicken stock.

 • Italian seasoning: Use poultry seasoning or rubbed sage if you don’t have Italian seasoning.